kevinrodbe/library/content/05-versioning.md

 end
 ```

+For the response format our application will use JSON.
 Responding with a non-standard media type, like our custom `application/vnd.apocalypse[.version]+json` type, wouldn't work nicely with most HTTP clients, and would require unnecessary intervention on the client side.
 Use of media types that are not registered with the Internet Assigned Number Authority, or [IANA](http://www.iana.org), is discouraged.

 ### Route Constraint